- B. Comm., University of Alberta

 - Dissertation: "Reforming Drama: John Bale and Early-Tudor English Nationhood

 My primary areas of research and teaching are early modern English drama and creative writing.
 While my research focuses mainly on the religious drama of the early sixteenth century, my other areas of interest include early modern English history plays and historiography, the representation of food in medieval and early modern English drama, and, somewhat incongruously, hockey in the Canadian literary imagination.

 My current research project, "Playing with Food," investigates the relationship between material food-practices and English drama in the late-fifteenth and sixteenth centuries, examining how they made sensible the limits of various collective communities—the parish and the commonwealth, for example—as well as how food materialized those communities as collective bodies.

 "Feeding on the Body Politic: Consumption, Hunger, and Taste in Coriolanus."
-In Culinary Shakespeares.
+In Culinary Shakespeares Staging Food and Drink in Early Modern England.
 Eds.
 David Goldstein and Amy Tigner.
-Duquesne University Press.
-In press.
+Pittsburgh, PA: Duquesne University Press.
+97-113.

 "Food Production in the Croxton Play of the Sacrament."
 Comparative Drama 49.3 (2015): 313-33.

 "John Bale's Adaptation of Parish- and Civiv-Drama's Playing Practices."
 Reformation 19.1 (2014): 6-20.